guardian/fastly-api-client/CONTRIBUTING.md

 [Guardian doc on publishing to maven and sonatype](https://docs.google.com/document/d/1rNXjoZDqZMsQblOVXPAIIOMWuwUKe3KzTCttuqS7AcY/edit#)

-Merge the pull request before publishing to maven and then publish from the master branch.
+Merge the pull request before publishing to maven and then publish from the main branch.

 You can find useful notes on releasing to maven [here](http://central.sonatype.org/pages/ossrh-guide.html)